guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 We propose Auto Self-Correct ChatGPT (ASC-GPT) to solve the problem to let human teach ChatGPT to refresh/expand ChatGPT's knowledge automatically.
 The core idea of our method is: Correcting/Teaching the ChatGPT's knowledge equals to editing the related data in the whole train-dataset of ChatGPT's policy model.
+We propose the procedures to implement our idea and discuss the reason why we design these procedures.

 ## 1. Introduction